Elidel (Pimecrolimus)

 How It Works

-Elidel works in specific cells in the skin that cause inflammation and the characteristic redness and itching of eczema.
-It’s a steroid-free medicine that targets skin inflammation directly.
+Elidel works by targeting specific cells in the skin that cause inflammation, helping to reduce redness and itching associated with eczema.

 How to Take Elidel

-Elidel is a topical cream that should be applied directly to affected skin areas as directed by your doctor.
+Elidel should be applied directly to the affected skin areas as directed by your healthcare provider.

 Dosage Instructions